-There has been a significant change to the financial assumptions over the period.
-The discount rate has increased by 1.9%, the CPI inflation assumption has decreased by 0.3% and the salary increase assumption has decreased by 0.3%.
+There have been changes to the financial assumptions over the period - the discount rate has increased by 0.25%, the CPI inflation assumption has increased by 0.15% and the salary increase assumption has increased by 0.15%.
 This has resulted in a more positive balance sheet position than if the financial assumptions at the start of the period had been used.
 The impact of this change is recognised in Other Comprehensive Income.